JoshCap20/areion/README.md

 _Exceptions in routes and middleware are handled globally and converted to a proper HTTP response._

 ## Best Practices

 ### Responses

 We recommend returning a `HttpResponse` object directly from route handlers.
 This allows for more control over the response status code, headers, and body.
 Additionally, it is recommended, but not required, to pass an explicit `content_type` during construction for performance reasons.

+_Helpful wrappers now exist in the `areion/utils/response_utils.py` to make this easier for common use cases._

 _Make sure that objects are JSON serializable before returning them in the response body._